Dill101/dots/README.md

 nano /file/name/
 ```

-Open Finder, go into Documents, open each .glet file.
+> Open Finder, go into Documents, open each .glet file and Geektools should then open up.